egarc541/CS1290Exam2/MaximumBinaryTree/README.md

 Construct the maximum tree by the given array and output the root node of this tree.

 # Approach
 For this problem I had to used two different types of approaches which consist of IDEAL and Duke 7 Steps.
-I tested both approaches finding out that IDEAL is not as suitable has Duke due to taking the extra step to really understand the problem.
+I tested both approaches finding out that IDEAL is not as suitable like Duke due to taking the extra step to really understand the problem.
 I used Duke 7 steps and found out that it was easier to track down the problem in paper.
-My first step was try to solve the small portions of the problem which consiste in drawing in paper a binary tree with a set of values
+My first step was try to solve the small portions of the problem which consisted in drawing on paper a binary tree with a set of values that did not duplicate.
+I draw an array with the example given first using the tree traverse has and then by lookng from left to right checkimg the maximum value inside and setting it to the root on paper.
+Next step to be taken was implementing it on code which I had some trouble understanding